Maritims/node-maven-plugin/README.md

 `mvn node:npm -DsourceCodeDirectoryName=<sourceCodeDirectoryName> -Dscript <script>`

 ## Define output directory for npm build
-How you define the output directory for your yarn build depends on the bundling software you decide to use.
-You typically want the yarn build to put the file(s) somewhere in src/main/webapp, or a sub-directory.
+How you define the output directory for your npm build depends on the bundling software you decide to use.
+You typically want the npm build to put the file(s) somewhere in src/main/webapp, or a sub-directory.